ArchAstroArchAgents

 archagent create agentsession --agent $AGENT_ID \

---instructions "Help Acme resolve their webhook setup."
+--instructions "Help Meridian resolve their webhook setup."

 archagent exec agentsession $SESSION_ID -m "Why is the signature check failing?"